 \subsection{Star formation rate SFR}

-SFR has historically been more challenging to predict from dark matter features in simulations using ML \citep{10.1093/mnras/sty1169,jo2019machine}.
-Unlike $M_*$ which is a cumulative quantity and therefore mostly grows (modulo stellar mass loss and satellite stripping), the SFR can fluctuate both up and down, on timescales significantly shorter than halo dynamical times owing to local processes such as stochastic gas accretion and internal dynamical evolution.
-Additionally, satellites can suffer environmental quenching processes that may not have direct correlations with dark matter.
-Yet predicting SFRs is crucial for connecting N-body predictions with, for instance, emission line surveys.
-Here we examine the performance of our ML framework for predicting SFR.
+Predicting SFR from dark matter features in simulations using ML has historically been more challenging \citep{10.1093/mnras/sty1169,jo2019machine}.
+Unlike $M_*$, which is a cumulative quantity and mostly grows (modulo stellar mass loss and satellite stripping), SFR can fluctuate both up and down on timescales significantly shorter than halo dynamical times, owing to local processes such as stochastic gas accretion and internal dynamical evolution.
+Additionally, satellites can suffer environmental quenching processes that may not correlate directly with dark matter.
+Yet, predicting SFR is crucial for connecting N-body predictions with, for instance, emission-line surveys.
+Here we examine the performance of our ML framework in predicting SFR.